udacity-tom/FSD_MyStore_Frontend/README.md

-# FSD Storefront Backend API
+# FSD Mystore Backend API

 Full Stack Developer Nanodegree, create a node based API to support a frontend store website.
+This repository is designed to interface with the respository name FSD_Mystore_frontend

 ## Introduction/API Functionality